 Here are some tips for doing it right every time:

 Dairy products can also be a substitute for oil in baking.
-The most commonly-used dairy products for this are yogurt, sour cream, and buttermilk.
-Yogurt is a great substitute for oil in baking due to its high protein content and probiotics.
-Buttermilk is also very similar to yogurt, but it contains lactic acid which adds a bit of tartness.
+The most commonly-used dairy products for this are yoghurt, sour cream, and buttermilk.
+Yoghurt is a great substitute for oil in baking due to its high protein content and probiotics.
+Buttermilk is also very similar to yoghurt, but it contains lactic acid which adds a bit of tartness.

 Dairy products may add moistness to your baked goods, but they will also alter the flavour a bit.
 So if you’re going to use it, you might have to adjust some of the other ingredients, or even add something that’s going to complement it.

-– Be mindful of a bit of difference to the texture and hint of flavour if you’re going to use some of these substitutes.
+– Be mindful of a bit of difference in the texture and hint of flavour if you’re going to use some of these substitutes.

 – Even if the usual ratio for most is 1:1, it’s always best advised to start everything slowly.
 Start with 1/2 of the oil content and 1/2 of the substitute first, and gradually increase from there.